 The Star Ingredient – Kabocha

-The outstanding texture and sweetness of Kabocha squash is what makes this gratin shine.
-Not only does it add so much more flavor and heartiness to the entire dish, the bright vivid orange flesh also gives the gratin an extra holiday touch.
+The outstanding texture and sweetness of Kabocha are what make this gratin shine.
+Not only does it add so much more flavor and heartiness to the entire dish, but the bright vivid orange flesh also gives the gratin an extra holiday touch.

 Since kabocha is loaded with plenty of nutrients, you get extra goodness out of this comfort dish.
-If you prefer less carbs, just adjust the ratio of kabocha squash and macaroni to your liking.
+If you prefer less carb, just adjust the ratio of kabocha and macaroni to your liking.

 Making Perfect Bechamel Sauce (White Sauce)

 Don’t get taken aback when you hear “bechamel sauce”.
 It may sound fancy to the ears, but in fact, it is a simple sauce to make.
 In Japan, we just call it “white sauce” (ホワイトソース).
 The cheesy creamy sauce is often used to make soups and stews like my Clam Chowder, and Japanese White Stew (ホワイトシチュー) recipes.

-To make good white sauce, you need to remember three important points.
+To make a good white sauce, you need to remember three important points.

 1. Patiently cook the roux

 First of all, the roux is made by equal parts of fat (butter, coconut oil, ghee, etc) and flour by weight.
 You may find that many recipes adjust the amount like how I did in this recipe.
 The butter and flour swell as they cook and will thicken sauces.

-You want to make sure that the flour in the roux is cooked well, which should be about 5-7 minutes, until the roux turns into a light golden color.
+You want to make sure that the flour in the roux is cooked well, which should be about 5-7 minutes until the roux turns into light golden color.
 If you don’t cook the roux long enough, the white sauce will have a raw floury taste.